aibartt/Noseee/README.md

     // after all the needed variables were assigned the nosePos data is emitted to socket let nosePos = { x: noseX, y: noseY, dist: d, color: colors[currColor] };

-When the user pressed the spacebar the "data" messegae would be emitted and nosePos will be passed as argument to drawPos() function which will draw the sketch for both clients.
+When the user pressed the spacebar the "data" message would be emitted and nosePos will be passed as argument to drawPos() function which will draw the sketch for both clients.
+Similarly, to clean the drawing space for both clients I seperately emitted "clean" message when the "c" keyboard was pressed.
 Server side code for exchanging data:

     // //Listen for a message named 'data' from this client socket.on("data", function (data) {